 The Agency, in conjunction with Agency for Health Care Administration, has contracted with the Delmarva Foundation to establish a consistent and uniform statewide quality assurance program for persons with developmental disabilities.
 Delmarva conducts reviews of individuals with developmental disabilities and providers of waiver services to assess the efficiency and quality of services and supports and evaluates provider performance in delivering services and supports to assist consumers in achieving personal goals.
-At least ten orientation/training sessions are held annually around the state to provide information concerning the statewide quality assurance program.
+At least fourteen orientation/training sessions are held annually around the state to provide information concerning the statewide quality assurance program or related service training topics.
 Delmarva sponsors a web-based training system that offers training opportunities to service providers and families.
 Delmarva has also developed some publications, a "Consumer Resource Toolkit," "The Road Map," and "My Personal Compass", to assist in consumer education.

-Delmarva is responsible for facilitating interaction and project results with and between agency central office staff, agency area offices staff, and other stakeholder groups, as well as the Interagency Quality Council (IQC) that was formed by the Legislature to oversee the project.
+Delmarva is responsible for facilitating interaction and project results with and between agency central office staff, agency area office staff, and other stakeholder groups, as well as the Interagency Quality Council (IQC) that was formed by the Legislature to oversee the project.
 This initiative aims to improve the quality of life of Floridians with developmental disabilities while providing data to the program on the services and providers with the highest achievements in promoting service outcomes.

-In October 2004, the Agency for Persons with Disabilities was awarded a federal Real Choice Systems Change Grant focusing on Quality Assurance and Quality Improvement of the service system.
-The grant is a three year project, directed at implementing quality management structures consistent with the principles of self-determination and achieving quality of life outcomes desired by each person receiving services.
-APD is partnering with the Agency for Health Care Administration, Delmarva Foundation, and the Council in Quality and Leadership to achieve grant goals and objectives.
-The focus of Florida's initiative will be to enhance the use of data from our quality assurance activities and realign area functions to build quality improvement and management capacities throughout the service system.
-This effort will improve abilities at all levels of the system, including local service providers and stakeholders, area operational management, and state level policy and funding partners.
-The project will specifically target Quality Improvement (QI) and ongoing Quality Management for organizational change that supports self-determination and meeting customer expectations for outcomes in their lives.
+In October 2004, the Agency for Persons with Disabilities was awarded a three year federal Real Choice Systems Change Grant focusing on Quality Assurance and Quality Improvement of the service system.
+The grant was directed at implementing quality management structures consistent with the principles of self-determination and achieving quality of life outcomes desired by each person receiving services.
+APD partnered with the Agency for Health Care Administration, Delmarva Foundation, and the Council in Quality and Leadership to achieve grant goals and objectives.
+The focus of Florida's initiative was to enhance the use of data from our quality assurance activities and realign area functions to build quality improvement and management capacities throughout the service system.
+The project has sustained to target ongoing Quality Improvement (QI) and Quality Management for organizational change that supports self-determination and meeting customer expectations for outcomes in their lives.